apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 * Delete user - Can delete a user
 * User attributes - Can manage user attributes
 * Group assignment - Can manage groups for a user
+* Role assignment - Can manage roles for a user
 * Change password - Can change user's password

 **Group service capabilities**